top of page

 Water damage in a rental property can happen in different ways and have a varying level of financial impact.
 Some problems, like a dripping faucet, are easy to fix, while others can cause serious trouble.

 Knowing the types can help you catch issues early.
-Here are the most common ones.
+Here are the most common sources of water damage in rental properties.

 Burst and Frozen Pipes